-The International Mersey River Festival and Music on the Waterfront 2014 took place from Friday 13 to Sunday 15 June, welcoming around 200,000 visitors through the course of the weekend.
+The International Mersey River Festival and Music on the Waterfront 2014 took place from Friday 13 to Sunday 15 June, welcoming around 200,000 visitors over the course of the weekend.

-Highlights included a fleet of vessels which were open for visitors to explore at set times across the weekend, including two year old naval vessel HMS Dauntless, the Tall Ship Mercedes, tug Daniel Adamson, historic schooner Kathleen and May, the University of Liverpool Research Vessel, the Border Force’s customs cutter Vigilant and the square-rigger Zebu.
+Highlights included a fleet of vessels that were open for visitors to explore, including two year old naval vessel HMS Dauntless, the Tall Ship Mercedes, tug Daniel Adamson, historic schooner Kathleen and May, the University of Liverpool Research Vessel, the Border Force’s customs cutter Vigilant and the square-rigger Zebu.

-Walking tours, Yakovlev Air Shows, model boat displays, flyboarding, Zap Cat racing, have-a-go water sport sessions, the 25th International Canoe Polo Tournament, a special Brouhaha parade, and field gun displays made up an extensive roster of activities for visitors to enjoy over the three days.
+Walking tours, Yakovlev Air Shows, model boat displays, flyboarding, Zapcat racing, have-a-go water sport sessions, the 25th International Canoe Polo Tournament, a special Brouhaha parade and field gun displays made up the extensive roster of activities for visitors to enjoy over three days.

-2014 saw the second Liverpool International Music Festival (LIMF) take place across the city, welcoming over 100,000 people to over two weeks of events.
+2014 saw the second Liverpool International Music Festival (LIMF) take place across the city, welcoming over 100,000 people during two weeks of live events.

-These commissions sat alongside Summer Jam, the free outdoor element of LIMF which contained three stages and two other music areas within Sefton Park over the August Bank Holiday weekend, welcoming 90,000 attendees.
-In total 250 artists performed; 128 from Merseyside, 31 international artists, 22 Multi-Platinum winning artists, four Grammy Winners, six BRIT Award Winners, seven BRIT Award Nominees and 16 MOBO Award Winners including the Royal Liverpool Philharmonic Orchestra, DJ Fresh, Foxes, Boy George, Shaggy, Kid Creole, Ian Broudie, Marsha, Ella Eyre, Lemar, Tim Burgess, Marsha Ambrosius, 2 Many DJs, Goldie, Evian Christ, Rustie, Stylo G, Kate Tempest and The Farm.
+Sitting alongside these commissions was the free outdoor element of LIMF, Summer Jam.
+Over four days, 250 artists performed on five stages in Sefton Park throughout the August Bank Holiday weekend.
+Over 90,000 guests attended the festival to listen to the Royal Liverpool Philharmonic Orchestra, DJ Fresh, Foxes, Shaggy, Kid Creole, Ian Broudie, Marsha, Ella Eyre, Lemar, Tim Burgess, Marsha Ambrosius, 2 Many DJs, Goldie, Evian Christ, Rustie, Stylo G, Kate Tempest, The Farm and many more.

 Giant Spectacular: Memories of August 1914